Frequently Asked Questions

-Students who still have four years to complete at the University of Montana may join the program.
+Undergraduate students who still have four years to complete at the University of Montana may join the program.
 Any interested student, other than incoming freshmen, must show a graduation plan before being accepted into the program.

 Is GLI only available to certain majors?

-The GLI program is open to students in all majors, provided the student plans to be a student at UM for four years from the time of joining the program..
+The GLI program is open to undergraduate students in all majors, provided the student plans to be a student at UM for four years from the time of joining the program..
 It is not open to pre-nursing or pre-engineering majors since these students transfer to complete their program.

 How are students chosen to be part of this program?

-Students are admitted to the program on a first come, first served basis.
+Undergraduate students are admitted to the program on a first come, first served basis.
 See the How to Apply page for more information on the eligibility criteria and application process.